 vert height Small Small - Square matrix height==width Big Small - Tall matrix size height >= size width Small Big - Wide matrix size height <= size width Big Big - General matrix height and width arbitrary

-The relations are defined using two type tags in order to support matrix transposition flawlessly.
+The relations are defined using two type tags in order to support matrix transposition without hassle.
 Using

 Small Small for square matrices and

 Big Big for general matrices appears to be arbitrary, but is chosen such that altering

 Likewise we use the